 The reference of course is to the Albigensian crusade, which Rexroth links to the struggle between regional economic and cultural systems.
-(Indeed, Rexroth often tried to understand history in terms of the tension between regional and sectional cultures - North, South, and West in the US; North and South in France, Europe as a whole, and China; England vs. Wales).
+(Indeed, Rexroth often tried to understand history in terms of the tension between regional and sectional cultures - North, South, and West in the US; North and South in France, Europe as a whole, and China; England vs. Wales). what we have lost, an ecumenical mind, an international sensibility.

-Rexroth was a consistent opponent of modernism in architecture and design, although he appreciated the revolutionary impulses of many of its practitioners (and some of their achievements).
-He called the high-rise "the outward material sign of the inward reality have lost, an ecumenical mind, an international sensibility.
 As [a medieval merchant], he ... had the tolerance that comes of thinking of one world linked together ... the tremendous civilizing force of business as business in the face of the most anomalous customs ... the opposite of the ruthless destructiveness of trade, flag and Bible in Victorian days (Rexroth 1968: 151).